Stefano Mancuso: Plant perception

 Mancuso concluded that in the course of evolution, plants had to work out solutions to the problems inherent in organisms attached to a substrate.
-Although plants have neither nerves nor a brain, they have a social life and, therefore, analogs of the sensory organs, though very different from those in animals.
-He considers the key to understanding this can be found in some cells (gametes and bacteria), corals, sponges, and in the behavior of organisms such as placozoa.
+Although plants have neither nerves nor a brain, they have a social life and, therefore, analogues of the sensory organs, though very different from those in animals.
+He considers the key to understanding this can be found in some cells (gametes and bacteria), corals, sponges, and in the behaviour of organisms such as placozoa.
 In 2012, Mancuso and his colleagues found that plants have receptors that make their roots sensitive to sound and the direction of its distribution.
 Other biologists four years prior claimed that trees in conditions of acute water shortage can emit sounds which can be more than just passive signs of cavitation.

 Phytoplankton and terrestrial plants have certain abilities for the perception of light.
 Mancuso and his colleagues showed that in the laboratory arabidopsis the root apices are very sensitive to light (a few seconds of illumination are enough to cause an immediate and strong reaction of the molecules of the ROS).
 These phenomena complemented earlier observations and studies of living roots made using confocal microscopy.

 His book Plant revolution: le piante hanno già inventato il nostro futuro, describes his view of how plants have found and tested "brilliant" solutions to the various problems that humanity faces today for hundreds of millions of years.
 Plants, partly due to symbiosis with bacteria and fungi, "invented" well-optimized and stable methods of colonizing the earth's surface and then the lower atmosphere.
 Plants also created one of the most important carbon sinks on our planet, and launched the production of clean energy from starch, sucrose, sclerenchyma and complex biomolecules through photosynthetic chlorophyll, biodegradability according to the principles of a circular economy.

 According to Mancuso, since the beginning of the 1990s, some scientists began to recognize that plants have not only the ability to communicate with each other, but also their own form of intelligence.